Viatorus/emio/docs/API.md

 It is possible to directly print to the standard output or other file streams.

-`print(format_str, ...args) -> void/result<void>`
+`print(spec_str, ...args) -> void/result<void>`

-- Formats arguments according to the format string, and writes the result to the standard output stream.
+- Formats arguments according to the format spec string, and writes the result to the standard output stream.
-- The return value depends on the type of the format string (valid-only type or not).
+- The return value depends on the type of the format spec string (valid-only type or not).

-`print(file, format_str, ...args) -> result<void>`
+`print(file, spec_str, ...args) -> result<void>`

-- Formats arguments according to the format string, and writes the result to a file stream.
+- Formats arguments according to the format spec string, and writes the result to a file stream.

-`println(format_str, ...args) -> void/result<void>`
+`println(spec_str, ...args) -> void/result<void>`

-- Formats arguments according to the format string, and writes the result to the standard output stream with a new line at the end.
+- Formats arguments according to the format spec string, and writes the result to the standard output stream with a new line at the end.
-- The return value depends on the type of the format string (valid-only type or not).
+- The return value depends on the type of the format spec string (valid-only type or not).

-`println(file, format_str, ...args) -> result<void>`
+`println(file, spec_str, ...args) -> result<void>`

-- Formats arguments according to the format string, and writes the result to a file stream with a new line at the end.
+- Formats arguments according to the format spec string, and writes the result to a file stream with a new line at the end.

 For each function there exists a function prefixed with v (e.g. `vprint`) which allow the same functionality as e.g. `vformat(...)` does for `format(...)`.

 ## Scan

-The following functions use a scan string syntax which is similar to the format syntax.
+The following functions use a scan spec syntax which is similar to the format syntax.

 The grammar for the replacement field is the same.
 The grammar for the scan specification is as follows: